 In the aftermath, a presidential commission investigated the accident and the Nuclear Regulatory Commission intensified its oversight of nuclear reactors, implementing new industry-wide safety standards.
 Many local residents became dedicated anti-nuclear advocates, while others continued working at the non-damaged reactor (Unit 1), which resumed operation in 1985.

-Now, 40 years after the accident, Three Mile Island might be closing down for good.
+Now, more than 40 years after the accident, Three Mile Island might be closing down for good.
 Unless Pennsylvania state legislators vote to save the power plant, it will shut in September.

 Elected in 1978, Robert Reid was the mayor of Middletown Borough, which is just three miles from the plant.
 On the occasion of the anniversary of the accident, Smithsonian spoke with Reid, who finished his last term as mayor in 2013, about what it was like on the ground when the reactor partially melted down.